Adamdad/Repfusion/README.md

 4. `diffusers`.
 Install via `pip install --upgrade diffusers[torch]`, or go to the [official repo](https://github.com/huggingface/diffusers) for help.

 ## Data Preparation
-We use 5 datasets in our paper.
+We use 4 datasets in our paper.
 Please put them all under the `data/<DATASET>`

-1. [ImageNet](https://www.image-net.org/).
-Please follow the official guideline.
-2. [TinyImageNet](http://cs231n.stanford.edu/tiny-imagenet-200.zip), please download dataset using this [script](https://github.com/DennisHanyuanXu/Tiny-ImageNet/blob/master/prep.sh).
-3. [CIAFR10](https://www.cs.toronto.edu/~kriz/cifar.html), `mmcls` will automatically download it for you.
-4. [CelabAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ), and please follow the guideline on official repo.
+1. [CelabAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ), and please follow the guideline on official repo.
-5. [WFLW](https://wywu.github.io/projects/LAB/WFLW.html).
+2. [WFLW](https://wywu.github.io/projects/LAB/WFLW.html).
 For WFLW data, please download images from [WFLW Dataset](https://wywu.github.io/projects/LAB/WFLW.html).
 Please download the annotation files from [wflw_annotations](https://download.openmmlab.com/mmpose/datasets/wflw_annotations.tar).
+3. [TinyImageNet](http://cs231n.stanford.edu/tiny-imagenet-200.zip), please download dataset using this [script](https://github.com/DennisHanyuanXu/Tiny-ImageNet/blob/master/prep.sh).
+4. [CIAFR10](https://www.cs.toronto.edu/~kriz/cifar.html), `mmcls` will automatically download it for you.

 ## Teacher Checkpoints
 - For DPMs based on huggingface, the model will be automatically downloaded.
 Just make sure you gets the correct model id, e.g.

+- For DPM on Tiny-ImageNet, we download it from the [guided-diffusion](https://github.com/openai/guided-diffusion) repo from the link [weight](https://openaipublic.blob.core.windows.net/diffusion/jul-2021/64x64_diffusion.pt).

 ## Training